CodelyTV/php-ddd-example/README.md

 #### Repository pattern
 Our repositories try to be as simple as possible usually only containing 2 methods `search` and `save`.
-If we need some query with more filters we use the `Strategy` pattern also known as `Criteria` pattern.
+If we need some query with more filters we use the `Specification` pattern also known as `Criteria` pattern.
 So we add a `searchByCriteria` method.

 You can see an example [here](src/Mooc/Courses/Domain/CourseRepository.php)